Refsa/pollus/README.md

     }))
     .Run()
 ```

+## Known Issues
+- ImGui has some function signature mismatch between Silk.NET generated bindings and the wasm native library file.
+    - `ImGui.Text` might have to be replace with `ImGui.TextUnformatted`
+- Fullscreen mode in browser is broken

 ## Libraries
 The aim is to have as few dependencies as possible.
 This will allow the project to more easily adjust to any differing requirements between web and native.
 Most pure dotnet projects will work with WASM out of the box, but anything that is built on top of native libraries will not.